Balto (film): Plot

-In New York City, an elderly woman and her granddaughter are walking through Central Park, looking for a memorial statue.
+In New York City, an old woman and her granddaughter are walking through Central Park, looking for a memorial statue.
 As they seat themselves for a rest, the grandmother recounts a story about Nome, Alaska.

-In 1925, Balto, a wolfdog hybrid, lives on the outskirts of Nome with his adoptive father, a Russian snow goose named Boris, and two polar bears, Muk and Luk.
-Being a half-breed, Balto is ridiculed by dogs and humans alike.
-His only friend in town is a red husky named Jenna who Balto has a crush on and is challenged by the town's favorite sled dog, Steele, a fierce and arrogant Alaskan Malamute.
+In 1925, a wolfdog named Balto lives on the outskirts of Nome with his adoptive father, a Russian snow goose named Boris, and two polar bears, Muk and Luk.
+Balto is ostracized by dogs and humans alike for his half-breed heritage.
+His only friends in town are a young girl named Rosy and her red husky Jenna whom Balto has a crush on.
+He is challenged by the town's favorite sled dog Steele, a fierce and arrogant Alaskan Malamute, and his teammates, Nikki, Kaltag, and Star.

-That night, all the children, including Jenna's owner, Rosy, fall ill with diphtheria.
-Severe winter weather conditions prevent medicine from being brought by air or sea from Anchorage, and the closest rail line ends in Nenana after authorization to transport the antitoxin by rail is given by the Governor of Alaska in Juneau.
-A dog race is held to determine the best-fit dogs for a sled dog team to get the medicine.
-Balto enters and wins, but Steele exposes his wolf-dog heritage, resulting in him being disqualified.
-The team departs that night with Steele in the lead and picks up the medicine successfully, but on the way back, conditions deteriorate and the disoriented team ends up stranded at the base of a steep slope with the musher knocked unconscious.
+One night, Rosy and all the children in Nome are stricken with diphtheria.
+Severe winter weather conditions prevent medicine from being brought by air or sea from Anchorage, and the closest rail line ends in Nenana.
+After authorization to transport the antitoxin by rail is given by the Governor of Alaska in Juneau, a dog race is held to determine the best-fit dogs for a sled dog team to get the medicine.
+Balto enters and wins, but is disqualified after Steele exposes his wolf-dog heritage.
+The team departs that night with Steele in the lead and successfully picks up the medicine.
+On return, deteriorating conditions leave the disoriented team stranded at the base of a steep slope with the musher knocked unconscious.

-When the word reaches Nome, Balto sets out in search of them with Boris, Muk and Luk.
-On the way, they are attacked by a huge grizzly bear, but Jenna, who followed their tracks, intervenes.
-The bear pursues Balto out onto a frozen lake, where it falls through the ice and drowns, while Muk and Luk save Balto from a similar fate.
-However, Jenna is injured and cannot continue on.
-Balto instructs Boris and the polar bears to take her back home while he continues on alone.
+When the news reaches Nome, Balto, Boris, Muk, and Luk set out in search of them.
+On the way, a huge grizzly bear attacks them, but Jenna, who followed their tracks, intervenes.
+The bear pursues Balto out onto a frozen lake, where it falls through the ice and drowns.
+Muk and Luk save Balto from a similar fate but Jenna is injured and cannot continue.
+Balto instructs Boris and the polar bears to take her back home while he continues alone.
 Balto eventually finds the team, but Steele refuses his help and attacks him until he loses his balance and falls off a cliff.
-Balto takes charge of the team, but an unrelenting Steele throws them off the trail and they lose their way again.
-While attempting to save the medicine from falling down a cliff, Balto himself falls.
+Balto takes charge of the team, but they lose their way again since Steele had sabotaged the trail by creating false markers.
+Balto falls while attempting to save the medicine from falling down a cliff.